-IN ORDER TO REPRESENT A NEBRASKA HIGH SCHOOL IN INTERSCHOLASTIC ACTIVITIES COMPETITION, A STUDENT MUST ABIDE BY ELIGIBILITY RULES OF THE NEBRASKA SCHOOL ACTIVITIES ASSOCIATION.
-A SUMMARY OF THE MAJOR RULES IS GIVEN BELOW.
-FOR ALL NSAA ELIGIBILITY RULES GO TO nsaahome.org.
-CONTACT THE PRINCIPAL OR ACTIVITIES DIRECTOR FOR AN EXPLANATION OF THE COMPLETE RULE.
+In order to represent a Nebraska High School in Interscholastic activities competition, a student must abide by eligibility rules of the Nebraska School Activities Association.
+A summary of the major rules are given below, however, the school will always defer to the NSAA policies that are listed on their website, nsaahome.org, to ensure the administration of the policy is current and accurate.
+Contact the Principal or Activities Director for an explanation of the complete rule.

-2.2.1 Student must be a bona fide student of their member school and have not graduated from any high school.

-2.2.2 After a student's initial enrollment in grade nine, he/she shall be ineligible after eight semesters of school membership beginning with his/her enrollment in grade nine.

-2.3 Students are ineligible if nineteen years of age before August 1 of current school year - age 21 for non-contact Unified Sports athletes.
-(Student in grades 7 or 8 may participate on a high school team if he/she was 15 years of age prior to August 1 or current school year)

-2.4.1 Student must be enrolled in some high school on or before the eleventh school day of the current semester.

-2.5.1 Student must be continually enrolled in at least twenty credit hours per semester and regular in attendance, in accordance with the school's attendance policy at the school he/she wishes to represent in interscholastic competition.

-2.5.2 Student must have been enrolled and received twenty hours in school the immediate preceding semester.

-2.6.2.1 Guardianship does not fulfill the definition of a legal parent.
-If a guardian has been appointed for a student, the student is eligible in the school district where his/her legal parent(s) have their domicile.
-Individual situations involving guardianship may be submitted to the Executive Director for review and a ruling.

-2.6.3 A student entering grade nine for the first time after being promoted from grade eight of a two-year junior high, or a three-year middle school, or entering a high school for the first time after being promoted to grade ten from a three-year junior high school is eligible.
-After a student makes an initial choice of high schools, any subsequent transfer, unless there has been a change of domicile by his/her parents, shall render the student ineligible for ninety school days (See May 1, #2.7.7 Transfer List bylaw, page 10)
+- 2.2.1 Student must be a bona fide student of their member school and have not graduated from any high school. - 2.2.2 After a student's initial enrollment in grade nine, they shall be ineligible after eight semesters of school membership beginning with their enrollment in grade nine. - 2.3 Students are ineligible if nineteen years of age before August 1 of the current school year age 21 for non-contact Unified Sports athletes.
+(Student in grades 7 or 8 may participate on a high school team if they was 15 years of age prior to August 1 or current school year) - 2.4.1 Student must be enrolled in some high school on or before the eleventh school day of the current semester. - 2.5.1 Student must be continually enrolled in at least twenty credit hours per semester and regular in attendance, in accordance with the school's attendance policy at the school they wish to represent in interscholastic competition. - 2.5.2 Student must have been enrolled and received twenty hours in school the immediate preceding semester. - 2.6.2.1 Guardianship does not fulfill the definition of a legal parent.
+If a guardian has been appointed for a student, the student is eligible in the school district where their legal parent(s) have their domicile.
+Individual situations involving guardianship may be submitted to the Executive Director for review and a ruling. - 2.6.3 A student entering grade nine for the first time after being promoted from grade eight of a two-year junior high, or a three-year middle school, or entering a high school for the first time after being promoted to grade ten from a three-year junior high school is eligible.
+After a student makes an initial choice of high schools, any subsequent transfer, unless there has been a change of domicile by their parents, shall render the student ineligible for ninety school days (See May 1, #2.7.7 Transfer List bylaw, page 10)

-If a student has participated on a high school team at any level as a seventh, eight, or ninth grade student, he/she has established his/her eligibility at the high school where he/she participated.
-If the student elects to attend another high school upon entering ninth or tenth grade, he/she shall be ineligible for ninety school days.
+If a student has participated on a high school team at any level as a seventh, eight, or ninth grade student, they have established their eligibility at the high school where they participated.
+If the student elects to attend another high school upon entering ninth or tenth grade, they shall be ineligible for ninety school days.